laiqujan/ML-techniques-for-bug-report-classification/README.md

 For AutoML, we used the Auto-sklearn library.
 # How to reproduce
 ## For classical ML techniques
 ### Step 1: Run Grid search using GridSearchCV; see the example below.
+To apply Grid search to each technique, use the parameters provided in the bottom cells of the jupyter notebook file (Classical_ML_for_IRC.ipynb).

 <code>#Define the parameter grid for grid search for SGD classifier
 sgd_param_grid = {